ChunZhou1/map1/README.md

    2)if node_modules is not exist, **npm install**

-   3)**npm start**
+   3)**npm start**(is **not** recomanded)

-**important** if you use **npm start** to load web page, you may not get local position,an error message will be display on the page,
+**important** if you use **npm start** to load web page, you may not get local position,an error message will be display on the page.

-              because Location is sensitive data!
-Requiring HTTPS to protect the privacy of your users' location data
+              Because Location is sensitive data!
+Requiring HTTPS to protect the privacy of your users' location data.

-              You can use brower such as chrome and firefox(not surport safari) or you can goto  dist directory
+              You can set Chrome or firefox to default brower(not surport safari) or you can go to dist directory

-              and click "index.html"
+              and click "index.html".

+              So npm start is not recommanded.

 # How to compile?
 1: Open the Terminal under the **Client** directory